DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-reference.rst

 ``IFTHROWN( turnout_id )``	Test if a turnout is thrown.

-``ONCLOSE( turnout_id )``	Event handler for when a turnout is sent a close command.
-Note that there can be only one defined ONCLOSE event for a specific turnout.
+``ONCLOSE( turnout_id )``	Event handler for when a turnout/point is sent a close command.
+Note that there can be only one defined ONCLOSE event for a specific turnout/point.

-``ONTHROW( turnout_id )``	Event handler for when a turnout is sent a throw command.
-Note that there can be only one defined ONTHROW event for a specific turnout.
+``ONTHROW( turnout_id )``	Event handler for when a turnout/point is sent a throw command.
+Note that there can be only one defined ONTHROW event for a specific turnout/point.

 Examples: